docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-fetchmail.md

         This is due to a separate default setting `no keep`.
 Adding the setting `keep` to your config on a new line will prevent deleting the remote copy.

-??? abstract "Fetchmail config docs"

-    The `fetchmail.cf` config has many more settings you can set as detailed in the [fetchmail docs][fetchmail-docs-config] (_see the section "The run control file" and the table "keyword" column for all settings_).

-    ---

-    !!! example "Multiple users and remote servers"
+??? example "Multiple users or remote servers"

     The official docs [config examples][fetchmail-config-examples] show a common convention to indent settings on subsequent lines for a visual grouping per server.

     The config file also allows for some optional "noise" keywords, and `#` for adding comments.

     === "Minimal syntax"

         ```fetchmailrc
         # Retrieve mail for users `john.doe` and `jane.doe` via IMAP at this remote mail server:
-            poll 'mail.remote-mailservice.com' proto imap
+        poll 'mail.somewhere.com' proto imap
           user 'john.doe' pass 'secret' is 'johnny@example.com'
           user 'jane.doe' pass 'secret' is 'jane@example.com'

         # Also retrieve mail from this mail server (but via POP3):
         # NOTE: This could also be all on a single line, or each key + value as a separate line.
         poll 'mail.somewhere-else.com' proto pop3
           user 'john.doe@somewhere-else.com' pass 'secret' is 'johnny@example.com'
         ```

     === "With optional syntax"

         ```fetchmailrc
         # Retrieve mail for users `john.doe` and `jane.doe` via IMAP at this remote mail server:
-            poll 'mail.remote-mailservice.com' with proto imap wants:
+        poll 'mail.somewhere.com' with proto imap wants:
           user 'john.doe' with pass 'secret', is 'johnny@example.com' here
           user 'jane.doe' with pass 'secret', is 'jane@example.com' here

         # Also retrieve mail from this mail server (but via POP3).
         # Notice how the remote username includes a full email address,
         # Some mail servers like DMS use the full email address as the username:
         poll 'mail.somewhere-else.com' with proto pop3 wants:
           user 'john.doe@somewhere-else.com' with pass 'secret', is 'johnny@example.com' here
         ```

-### Polling Interval
+!!! tip "Override default polling interval with the `FETCHMAIL_POLL` ENV"

-By default the fetchmail service will check for new mail at your external mail accounts every 5 minutes.
+    By default the fetchmail service will check every 5 minutes for new mail at the configured mail accounts.

-!!! example "Override default polling interval with the `FETCHMAIL_POLL` ENV"

     ```yaml
     environment: